Coconut Almond Granola

 None of the recipes were a complete flop (they all got eaten), but when we made this coconut almond granola with the flaxseed I knew we’d found the winning combo.
 It was perfectly sweet (only 3 Tablespoons of maple syrup for the whole batch), light and crunchy with BIG clumpy, granola clusters.
 Hooray!

-The trick to the crunchy clusters/clumps = flaxseed egg.
-I noticed that many granola recipes called for egg whites (or water) to help create clusters so I decided to try a flaxseed egg and it worked like a charm.
+The trick to the crunchy clusters/clumps = flaxseed and water, basically a flaxseed egg.
+I noticed that many granola recipes called for egg whites (or hot water) to help create clusters so I decided to try ground flaxseed with water and it worked like a charm.

 Coconut Almond Granola